flora515/sarcasm-project-report/README.md

 >
 >**Some Organizational Details:** Get creative with your project ideas!
 Just make sure they relate to Natural Language Processing and incorporate this specified dataset: [Link to data](https://huggingface.co/datasets/webis/tldr-17), [Link to paper](https://aclanthology.org/W17-4508.pdf).
 Submissions should be made in teams of 2-3 students.
 Each team is expected to create a blog-style project website, using GitHub Pages, to present their findings.
 Additionally, teams will deliver a lightning talk during the final lecture to discuss their project.
 Add all your code, such as Python scripts and Jupyter notebooks, to the `code` folder.
 Use markdown files for your project report.
 [Here](https://docs.gitlab.com/ee/user/markdown.html) you can read about how to format Markdown documents.
 >
->Have fun working on your project! 🥳
+>Have fun working on your project!! 🥳

 ## Setup The Report Template